-Now, let us investigate vPSF in the two photon scattering.
-The two photon scattering cross section can be written as the absorptive part of two photon forward scattering amplitude in Fig. 2.
+Now, let us investigate the vPSF in the two photons scattering.
+The two photons scattering cross section can be written as the absorptive part of the two photons forward scattering amplitude, shown in Fig. 2.
 The amplitude contains a Feynman parametrization in the denominator.
-Also, the dispersion relation of the amplitude, more interestingly the structure function $F_2^\gamma$, has analytic property with a branch cut.
-The two photon process with $q^2=-Q^2$ invariant mass$^2$ for the probe photon and $p^2=-P^2$ for the target photon mass$^2$.
+Furthermore, the dispersion relation of the amplitude-more interestingly, the structure function $F_2^\gamma$- possesses an analytic property featuring a branch cut.
+We consider the two photon process with $q^2=-Q^2$ as the invariant mass$^2$ for the probe photon and $p^2=-P^2$ as the invariant mass$^2$ for the target photon.
 For a fixed $Q^2$, the moment of the structure function is analytic in a cut $p^2$-plane.
 The general form of the moments of the structure functions is \cite{Bjorken} \be F^\gamma_2(n,Q^2,P^2)=\int_0^1 dx x^{n-2} F^\gamma_2 (x,Q^2,P^2) =\int^\infty_0 d\sigma^2 {\rho (n,Q^2,P^2) \over P^2+\sigma^2}, \ee where $\rho(n,Q^2,P^2)$ is the spectral density corresponding to the moment function $F^\gamma_2(n,Q^2,P^2)$.